- Online Training

 Race and ethnicity to my knowledge are rarely talked about amongst the strength and conditioning community, but whether we like it or not it plays a huge role in the strength and conditioning field so I would like to address the elephant in the room.
-Strength coaches are viewed in the media as loud, uneducated tough guys who are typically Caucasian males.
+Sports fitness coaches are viewed in the media as loud, uneducated tough guys who are typically Caucasian males.
 Sure, I could be that Ra-Ra all up in your face strength coach, but can I truly afford to act like that when African-Americans are portrayed as ignorant and uneducated in the media every day?
 I could very well be wrong, but that is just my opinion.
 I’d rather be known for being knowledgeable and being able to connect with my athletes in such a way that they trust in my ability to improve their overall athleticism.
 On a side note, shouldn’t the two major goals of any strength and conditioning coach be to, 1.
 Reduce the potential risk of injury and 2.
 Improve overall performance?
 If so, why are there still strength coaches at high levels who are not certified?
 No, a computer test doesn’t make you qualified for the job, but if you lack the preparation it takes to pass the exam, then you have to question whether or not you have the preparation it takes to lead a group of athletes.

 Football coaches and athletic directors should be more concerned about how knowledgeable the strength coaches are, and not whether they played a collegiate sport or who they previously worked under.
 At the end of the day, the athletes care about being successful in their prospective sport, not how long you played college ball or how successful you were.

-There is a large number of African-American strength coaches out there, but I’m willing to bet that the majority of African-American strength coaches make less per year and had a tougher path to get to their position than our Caucasian male counterparts.
+There is a large number of African-American sports fitness coaches out there, but I’m willing to bet that the majority of African-American strength coaches make less per year and had a tougher path to get to their position than our Caucasian male counterparts.
 My path was not extremely difficult by any means, but I almost can’t help but wonder if my path would have been any different if my skin were a different color or if I had a different name.
 Would it have been easier, worse, or the exact the same?
 Who knows, but I wouldn’t dare have it any other way.
 When I was applying for graduate assistant positions, which I still keep a list of all the schools that rejected me, I felt the need to leave off my middle name on my applications out of fear that I would get rejected (like Demetrius isn’t a dead giveaway that I’m an African-American).
-I would like to think that this does not happen in the strength and conditioning industry, but it also makes me wonder what lengths minorities have gone to in order to step into the strength and conditioning field.
+I would like to think that this kind of racial inequality does not happen in the strength and conditioning industry, but it also makes me wonder what lengths minorities have gone to in order to step into the strength and conditioning field.